bookofproofs/bookofproofs.github.io/_sources/history/19th-century/delone.md

 * Delone published a number of important monographs.
 * Delone was also involved with secondary school mathematics, and in 1934, together with his pupil V A Tartakovskii, initiated and organized the first School Mathematics Olympiad.
 * At Moscow State University, Delone taught a course on computers and in 1952 published A short course in mathematical machines.
-* As a final comment let us note that in 1947 Delone published On a duplicator linkage of Prof N B Delone containing a four-line proof of a result on linkages due to his father Nikolai Borisovich Delone.

 Born 15 March 1890, St Petersburg, Russia.
 Died 17 July 1980, Moscow, Russia.